In the US, as in much of the world, TBI is a common cause of death and disability.

 Most patients with simple linear fractures and no neurologic impairment are not at high risk of brain injuries, but patients with any fracture associated with neurologic impairment are at increased risk of intracranial hematomas.

-Fractures that involve special risks include
+Skull fractures that involve special risks include

 Depressed fractures: These fractures have the highest risk of tearing the dura, damaging the underlying brain, or both.